comfy/comfortable-mexican-sofa/README.md

 From your views you can user `cms_form_for` method to re-use Sofa's FormBuilder.
 There are also some existing styles for tables, will\_paginate helpers, etc. Take a look in [/public/stylesheets/comfortable\_mexican\_sofa/content.css](https://github.com/twg/comfortable-mexican-sofa/blob/master/public/stylesheets/comfortable_mexican_sofa/content.css)

-You probably want to add a navigation link on the left side.
-For that you want to use ViewHook functionality.
+You will probably want to add a navigation link on the left side, and for that you will want to use ViewHook functionality.
 Create a partial that has a link to your admin area and declare in in Sofa's initializer: `ComfortableMexicanSofa::ViewHooks.add(:navigation, '/admin/navigation')`.
 Similarly you can add extra stylesheets, etc into admin area in the same way.

-Do you have other authentication system in place like Devise, AuthLogic, etc and wish to use that?
-For that you need to create a module that does the authentication check and make Comfortable Mexican Sofa use it.
+Do you have other authentication system in place (like Devise, AuthLogic, etc) and wish to use that?
+For that, you will need to create a module that does the authentication check and make Comfortable Mexican Sofa use it.
 For example:

     module CmsDeviseAuth
       def authenticate